joseph-a-levine/authoring/_older/november_2022.md

 ## Two excellent hard bop albums, one old, one new; and a meme

-*Hub Cap*, from trumpeter Freddie Hubbard and co.,{% sidenote "hubcol" "Including some pretty famous names, Jimmy Heath and Julian Priester" %} is a 1960s session which never made it into the canon.
+*[Hub Cap](https://open.spotify.com/album/0VVkpIr057thY4lfRG827X?si=klWkyr52RqOa99OwBg-Psg)*, from trumpeter Freddie Hubbard and co.,{% sidenote "hubcol" "Including some pretty famous names, Jimmy Heath and Julian Priester" %} is a 1960s session which never made it into the canon.
 Looking around for reviews, I found a review in *The Guardian* of the CD reissue in 2003,{% sidenote "cdrev" "This seems a common phenomena — reissues allow critics an excuse to write about albums they missed by vice of being in middle school at the time of the original release." %} which seemed to just be an excuse for [John Fordham](https://en.wikipedia.org/wiki/John_Fordham_(jazz_critic)) to use phrases like "dry loquacity" and "hell-for-leather attack".

+I heard the 2021 album *Crisis and Opportunity — London* from Myele Manzanza, a kiwi percussionist, in early November, and only found out that it has since been followed by *Crisis and Opportunity Vol. 2 — Peaks* and *Crisis and Opportunity Vol. 3 — Unfold* when I went to write about volume 1.
+The second and third volumes were released rapid fire this summer, and while neither of them match the frantic energy of *London*, Manzanza is building towards something new and definite.
+Listening to the entire project over three hours, I got the feeling of reading a book series back to back — this is always a smoother, more manufactured reading experience than reading the books as they're released.
+Manzanza's through-lines are more likely imagined than in literature, but it's much preferred.
+Maybe we should bring back three-hour albums.

+Sidenote — why are musical artists' websites consistently bad?
+If someone doesn't have a wikipedia page, as Manzanza finds himself, their website is the first place I'll stop.
+But I consistently find slopping bios and out-of-date discographies.
+I'm well aware this page is full of typos, but I'm not trying to sell you anything!
+If I were using this page to pitch readers, you can bet I'd be adding every album and feature to my "about" page.

 And the promised meme: